hpaluch-pil/nucleo-93cxx/README.md

     input (no need to worry about CS signal load).
     See [STM32 Nucleo-144 boards], `Figure 20.
 Extension connectors` for details.

-Here are additional connections for the 2nd EEPROM [93LC86]:
+Here are additional connections for the 2nd EEPROM [93LC86] (data target):

 |Nucleo Conn.|Nucleo PIN|Nucleo Func|93LC86 PIN|
 |------------|----------|-----------|----------|